LiuZhangshi/Image-Segmentation-using-Mask-RCNN/README.md

 "Mask R-CNN (regional convolutional neural network) is a two stage framework: the first stage scans the image and generates proposals(areas likely to contain an object).
 And the second stage classifies the proposals and generates bounding boxes and masks."

-In the first stage, FaceNet uses Backbone, which consists of ResNet and a Feature Pyramid Network, to extract features in the image.
-Then it uses region proposal network to find areas that has an object.
+In the first stage, it uses region proposal network to find areas that has an object.

 In the second stage, it uses ROI Classifier and Bounding Box Regressor to generate the Class of the object and do Bounding Box Refinement.
 Then uses the mask branch, which is a convolutional network that takes the positive regions selected by the ROI classifier, to generates masks for the objects.